xamarin/docs-archive/recipes/cross-platform/app-links/app-links-ios/README.md

 }
 ```

--  When your app is opened with the url  `example://products?id=12345` the product view controller will be displayed and you should see the id  `12345` from the query string displayed.
+-  When your app is opened with the url  `example: //products?id=12345` the product view controller will be displayed and you should see the id  `12345` from the query string displayed.

 -  Create an HTML page with the following HTML: